OpenTimer/OpenTimer/README.md

 | [c17](./example/c17) | A combinational circuit design with six NAND gates, no clock.| ot-shell < c17.conf |
 | [s27](./example/s27) | A C++ application using OpenTimer API to analyze the timing of a sequential circuit.| ./s27 |

-The folder [benchmark](./benchmark) contains more designs but they are mainly used for internal regression and integration tests.
+The folder [benchmark](./benchmark) contains more designs and they are mainly used for internal regression and integration tests.